-Ludwig came up with this rooty take on the Mexican standard back when he was tending bar at Park Kitchen, and it’s been in rotation at Beaker & Flask since he opened in 2009.
+Ludwig came up with this rooty take on the Mexican standard back when he was tending bar at Park Kitchen, and was in rotation at Beaker & Flask until it closed in 2013.
 “I was getting into juicing vegetables,” Ludwig recalls.
 “I’ve tried everything—most of the time it doesn’t work.”
 He encountered numerous failures during this period of experimentation (onions were particularly vexing), but endured to discover some unlikely combinations.
 The potential to spin off a variation on the margarita—what Ludwig calls a “zanahorita” for zanahoria, Spanish for carrot—revealed itself after a lark: adding the pungent tingle of cumin to a glass of carrot juice.
 He brightened the formula with traditional citrus (orange juice as well as orange-scented triple sec) then added a savory high note of cilantro-infused simple syrup.

 Yes, carrots sound like an odd choice for a summer drink.
 But, as Ludwig notes, “You get a bit more of the vegetal quality out of the tequila, and that pairs well with the carrots.”
 The secret?
 Ludwig says his concoction is best freshly juiced, capturing that rooty punch before it fades.

 1 lime wedge

 ¾ oz fresh lime juice

 (1) SPREAD a little kosher salt on a small plate.